Slack–Okta Integration: How To Set Up SSO and User Provisioning in Slack

 As this comparison shows, both solutions serve different but complementary purposes.
 Okta is your source of truth, and the native Slack-Okta integration is ideal for managing user provisioning directly within Slack.
 Slack is where your users are.
 ClearFeed provides users in Slack a comprehensive way to manage users, groups, and app access in Okta - in an easy but secure manner.
 Try our free trial for 14 days or book a demo to learn more about Slack-Okta integration.

-So, What Is Slack-Okta Integration?
+What Is Slack-Okta Integration?

-Slack-Okta integration connects Slack with Okta's identity and access management system.
-It enables secure single sign-on (SSO), automates user provisioning and deprovisioning of users in Slack, and enforces security policies.
-This integration simplifies IT workflows and ensures that only authorized users access Slack with verified credentials.
+Slack–Okta integration connects Slack with Okta’s identity and access management platform to control how users authenticate and access Slack.
+It enables single sign-on (SSO) with Okta credentials, automates user provisioning and deprovisioning in Slack via SCIM, and enforces centralized security policies such as MFA and conditional access.

 What Are the Benefits of Integrating Slack With Okta?

-6. Improved End-User Productivity: Fewer login roadblocks, consistent profiles across tools, and immediate access to the right Slack workspaces enable teams to collaborate without friction.
+7. Improved End-User Productivity: Fewer login roadblocks, consistent profiles across tools, and immediate access to the right Slack workspaces enable teams to collaborate without friction.

 Which Okta Features Are Used in Slack Integration?